LukeSmithxyz/based.cooking/src/homemade-ice-cream.md

 ## Ingredients

-- A Mason jar or some equivilent
+- A Mason jar or some equivalent
 - 1 Cup Of Cream
 - 1½ drops of vanilla extract
 - 1½ Tablespoons of sugar